-MR NG HOW KIAT CHARLIE
+MR NG HOW KIAT CHARLIE Non-Executive Director

-Non-Executive Director

 Mr Ng was appointed to the Board as a Non-Executive Director on 22 November 2012.
-He was last re-elected as a Director at the Annual General Meeting on 27 April 2015.
-Mr Ng is a member of the Remuneration, Nominating and Investment Committees.
+He is a member of the Remuneration, Nominating and Investment Committees.
+Mr Ng was last re-elected as a Director at the Annual General Meeting on 27 April 2015.

-He is currently the President and Executive Director of Macondray Holdings Pte Ltd, a subsidiary of Asia Resource Corporation, with investments in Indo-China and China.
-He also serves on the boards of Asia Resource Corporation and several of its subsidiaries.
+Mr Ng is the Managing Director of Asia Resource Corporation Pte Ltd and serves on the boards of several of its subsidiaries.
+He is also the President and Executive Director of Macondray Holdings Pte Ltd, a subsidiary of Asia Resource Corporation Pte Ltd, with investments in Indo-China and China.

-Previously, Mr Ng held senior appointments in SGX-listed Boustead Singapore Ltd and Easycall International Ltd, where he was responsible for investment and corporate development
+Previously, Mr Ng held senior appointments in SGX-listed Boustead Singapore Ltd and Easycall International Ltd, where he was responsible for investment and corporate development functions.

-Mr Ng graduated from National University Singapore in 1994, with a Business Administration degree.
+Mr Ng graduated from National University of Singapore in 1994, with a Business Administration degree.